 The user-defined "Name Phone" (#4) rule offers additional evidence that the two records it connects belong to the same individual.

-One of the source records only connects to the Golden Record via a single user-defined rule ("Name Address", node #1).
+One of the data set records only connects to the Golden Record via a single user-defined rule ("Name Address", node #1).
 It turns out that this individual has two records in Marketo and no single rule could connect them together directly.
-But because the Golden Record connects multiple sources, this gap was bridged and the duplicate is identified.
+But because the Golden Record connects multiple data sets, this gap was bridged and the duplicate is identified.

-The Golden Record presents the best data for this individual as determined by your tiebreaker rules, but the Inspector shows you the source records.
+The Golden Record presents the best data for this individual as determined by your tiebreaker rules, but the Inspector shows you the data set records.
 This is useful for determining if your tiebreaker rules are working as intended.